kalyan555/Berkadia-Training/Week 8/Readme.md

 # Startup App
+The app idea is to book the foodtruck available.
-A startup idea app built using
+A app is built using
 * Angular
 * Node
 * MySQL